-Section 9.1 We make sure that your health information is protected
+Section 9.1 We make sure that vour health information is protected we make sure that your nearth mormation is protected

 Federal and state laws protect the privacy of your medical records and personal health information.
 We protect your personal health information as required by these laws.